MannLabs/alphakraken/README.md

 Recommended setting in production: False (default)

+### min_free_space_gb
+If set to a positive number (unit: GB), the `file_remover` will remove files (oldest first) from the instrument backup folder until the free space is above this threshold.

+Recommended setting in production: `300` (big enough to avoid running out of space over a weekend (in the worst case scenario that the file_remover stops running on Friday).

 ### debug_no_cluster_ssh
 `debug_no_cluster_ssh` If set to `True`, the system will not connect to the SLURM cluster.
 This is useful for testing, debugging and to avoid flooding the cluster at the initial setup.